 It seems almost incredible that Mormonism is not made illegal in the United States.
-No doubt it would be if American women had the suffrage in the majority of
+No doubt it would be if American women had the suffrage in the majority of the States.

-The visit of the King to the Victory not long since re-calls another visit, paid forty years ago, on the anniver-sary of Trafalgar, to the hatter Private Consert.
-Victoria, accompanied by the Prince Consort.
-Queen first visited the quarter-deck, where. rounded by a laurel wreath, a brass plate bears the inscription "Here Nelson fell," and then asked to be taken to the cockpit where he died.
+The visit of the King to the Victory not long since re-calls another visit, paid forty years ago, on the anniver-sary of Trafalgar, to the historic battleship by Queen Victoria, accompanied by the Prince Consort.
+The Queen first visited the quarter-deck, where, surrounded by a laurel wreath, a brass plate bears the inscription "Here Nelson fell," and then asked to be taken to the cockpit where he died.
 On reaching the spot, she stood for several moments in silence before the urn which marks the spot, and "so affecting was the emotion she displayed that it brought tears to the eyes of more than one who witnessed it.